-Mahaloha Burger’s locally-inspired menu features 100 percent free-range beef from the Big Island of Hawai‘i that is fresh and never frozen, with no fillers, no antibiotics or growth hormones.
+Mahaloha Burger’s locally-inspired menu features 100% free-range beef from the Big Island of Hawai‘i that is fresh and never frozen, with no fillers, antibiotics or growth hormones.
 Each burger features an island flare such as the Loco Moco Burger with homemade gravy, egg and crispy fried onions or the ever popular Avocado or Banzai BBQ Burger.
 Mahaloha Burger also features a variety of sides including sweet potato, onion rings, french fries, tater tots and a variety of shakes.

 Sobaya is an authentic Japanese noodle house specializing in soba (buckwheat), udon and ramen noodles in soup.
 Served hot or cold, Sobaya’s refreshing noodle dishes come with a variety of toppings, including popular tempura options.